hpe-dev-incubator/hpe-dev-portal/content/blog/real-time-smart-city-traffic-monitoring-using-microservices-based-streaming-architecture-part-2.md

 ***Modern Open Source Complex Event Processing For IoT***

 This series of blog posts details my findings as I bring to production a fully modern take on Complex Event Processing, or CEP for short.
-In many applications, ranging from financials to retail and IoT applications, there is tremendous value in automating tasks that require to take action in real time.
+In many applications, ranging from financials to retail and IoT applications, there is tremendous value in automating tasks that require one to take action in real time.
 Putting aside the IT system and frameworks that would support this capability, this is clearly a useful capability.

 In the [first post of the series](https://developer.hpe.com/blog/better-complex-event-processing-at-scale-using-a-microservices-based-str/), I explain how CEP has evolved to meet this requirement and how the requirements for CEP can be met in a modern big data context.
 In short, I present an approach based on the best practices of modern architecture, microservices, and Kafka-style stream messaging, with an up-to-date open source business rule engine.